-The Group's loss for the year ended 31 March 2009 and the state of affairs of the Company and the Group at that date are set out in the financial statements on pages 22 to 85.
+The Group's loss for the year ended 31 March 2010 and the state of affairs of the Company and the Group at that date are set out in the financial statements on pages 20 to 83.

-The directors do not recommend the payment of any dividend in respect of the year.
+The directors do not recommend the payment of a dividend (2009: Nil).